Multiverse/Multiverse-Inventories/README.md

 ## Our other amazing sub-modules:

+With just [Multiverse Core](https://github.com/multiverse/multiverse) and any of the below plugins, you can access all of these other related features in the Multiverse ecosystem.

 * [Multiverse-NetherPortals](https://github.com/Multiverse/Multiverse-NetherPortals) -> Have separate nether and end worlds for each of your overworlds!
 * [Multiverse-Portals](https://github.com/Multiverse/Multiverse-Portals) -> Make custom portals to go to any destination!
 * [Multiverse-SignPortals](https://github.com/Multiverse/Multiverse-SignPortals) -> Signs as teleporters!